entropicalabs/openqaoa/.github/pull_request_template.md

 ## Description

 - Please include a summary of the changes and the related issue
 - Please also include relevant context.
 - List any dependencies that are required for this change, if any.
 - **Fixes # (issue)**

-## Checklist:
+## Checklist

 [//]: <> (- [ ] My code follows the style guidelines of this project)

 - [ ] I have performed a self-review of my code.
 - [ ] I have commented my code and used numpy-style docstrings
 - [ ] I have made corresponding updates to the documentation.